francespinnock/francespinnock.github.io/_pages/cv.md

-b.
-1990, Bristol, UK
-Lives and works in London, UK
+Frances Pinnock (b.
+1990, Bristol, UK) is a visual artist living and working in London.

 <br />
 <br />